mariemssi/TTS-Converter-Challenge-3/README.md

    ![image](https://github.com/mariemssi/TTS-Converter-Challenge-2/assets/69463864/f0029d84-0d2d-4df2-bc20-f4d2d1e4656e)

-6. Test "lambda-code-upload pipeline" by adding a comment in the lambda code and push it - verify that you have a zipped file in the bucket that you created in step 3
+6. Run "lambda-code-upload pipeline" - verify that you have a zipped file in the bucket that you created in step 3

 7. After a successful run of the "lambda-code-upload pipeline", the "backend-AWS-deploy pipeline" TTS will be triggered automatically to deploy the TTS Converter App backend Infra.
 However, the deployment of resources requires manual triggering by selecting the "Apply" input option in the TTS Converter App backend Infra pipeline.
-This manual trigger was chosen to allow for manual control over apply and destroy actions.

-8. Verify that the app running correctly in AWS

-      Try the app using a curl query using the invokeURL of the API Gateway stage, which you can obtain from the output of the Terraform code or directly from the AWS
-      Management Console (you can use the example in [this link](https://medium.com/@lucas.ludicsa99/texttospeechconvertertext-to-speech-converter-using-aws-lambda-polly-and-api-gateway-bf814d2bbe84))
+8. Verify that the backend is running correctly in AWS.
+You can ensure it by running a curl query using the invokeURL of the API Gateway stage, which you can obtain from the output of the Terraform code or directly from the AWS Management Console (you can use the example in [this link](https://medium.com/@lucas.ludicsa99/texttospeechconvertertext-to-speech-converter-using-aws-lambda-polly-and-api-gateway-bf814d2bbe84))

 ### Deploy the frontend